 Contact Influencers and journalists

 Choose the right channel and topic for your pitches to journalists.
+For instance, targeting journalists who cover asset management can be highly effective for fintech companies in that sector.
 Before pitching, make sure that this is the best way for a journalist to find out about you.
 Western journalists are active Twitter users, often indicating in their profile how they prefer to receive pitches and can use private messages for correspondence.
 But don’t be intrusive —if you have not “sold” your news and continue to write to a journalist, you can easily get banned.

 Due to the higher incoming volume, many journalists do not respond to emails nor communicate their desire to write.
 In order not to take this as a personal insult, track the opening of messages.
 Modern tools allow you to find out when and where the letter was opened, from which device (on the go from a mobile or from a stationary computer), whether attachments were downloaded, or whether links in the letter were clicked.
 After evaluating the behavior of a journalist, you can write the follow-up, knowing what actions the journalist took with the letter, and which parts of it turned out to be really interesting.

-Real life conversations are always more efficient than an e-meeting, even despite the hype surrounding the digitization of everything we see now.
+Real-life conversations are always more efficient than an e-meeting, even despite the hype surrounding the digitization of everything we see now.
+This is particularly true in the fintech and financial services sectors, where personal connections can drive significant opportunities.
 For meetings with journalists from foreign publications, you need to use every opportunity.
 Big conferences are your best chance to connect with the press and get coverage for your product.

 Meetings at events should be scheduled in advance.
 Find out if the journalist is going to the event and invite them to meet up.
 Do not expect to accidentally stumble upon the editor-in-chief of a world famous publication in the corridor and immediately make friends with them forever.
 In relations with the media, as in any harmonious relationship, common interests and mutually beneficial cooperation are important.